 - If you can’t remember the last time you swapped out your thermostat’s battery, now is the best time to do it.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is working properly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is running properly and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to broken blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Is the Furnace Getting Electricity?